linhuixiao/Awesome-Visual-Grounding/README.md

 **<p align="center"> A Decade of Visual Grounding  </p>**

 This repo is used for recording, tracking, and benchmarking several recent visual grounding methods to supplement our [survey]().

+### 🔥 Add Your Paper in our Repo and Survey!

-If you find any work missing or have any suggestions (papers, implementations, and other resources), feel free to [pull requests](https://github.com/linhuixiao/Awesome-Visual-Grounding/pulls).
+- If you find any work missing or have any suggestions (papers, implementations, and other resources), feel free to [pull requests](https://github.com/linhuixiao/Awesome-Visual-Grounding/pulls).
 We will add the missing papers to this repo as soon as possible.

-### 🔥 Add Your Paper in our Repo and Survey!

-- You are welcome to give us an issue or PR (pull request) for your open vocabulary learning work !
+- You are welcome to give us an issue or PR (pull request) for your visual grounding related works!

-- Note that: Due to the huge paper in Arxiv, we are sorry to cover all in our survey.
+- **Note that:** Due to the huge paper in Arxiv, we are sorry to cover all in our survey.
 You can directly present a PR into this repo and we will record it for next version update of our survey.

-[//]: # (- **Our survey will be updated in 2024.3.**)

 ### 🔥 New

+[//]: # "- [ ] Next version of our survey will be updated in:."

-- We made our paper public and created this repository on **December 26, 2024**.
+- 🔥 We made our paper public and created this repository on **December 26, 2024**.